mtumilowicz/kubernetes-workshop/README.txt

     * every pod has a secret volume attached to it automatically
         * contains three entries: `ca.crt`, `namespace`, and `token`
             * everything to securely talk to the Kubernetes API server
+### Storage
+* managing data adds a lot of complexity to your Kubernetes applications
+    * problems: backups, snapshots, rollbacks
+        * a managed database service will probably give you that out of the box
+    * should you even use k8s to run stateful apps like databases?
+* analogy
+    * nodes are the Kubernetes representation of a VM
+    * volumes are the Kubernetes representation of a disk
+* `PersistentVolume`
+    * abstraction for the physical storage device that attached to the cluster
+    * disk resources themselves
+    * low level representation of a storage volume
+    * independent of the lifecycle of the Pods
+    * not namespaced, it is available to whole cluster
+    * types
+        * AWS Elastic Block Store (EBS)
+        * GCE Persistent Disk
+        * etc
+* PersistentVolumeClaim
+    * can be thought of as a request for resources
+        * platform-agnostic terms
+        * example: 1 megabyte of storage
+    * has a lifecycle that starts as a request and becomes a claim when bound
+        * example: PersistentVolumeClaim after it’s bound is updated with `volumeName` of linked volume
+        * is deleted => PV and the disk resource that backs it are deleted
+            * default `reclaimPolicy`: Delete
+                * `Retain` = disk resource is not deleted
+    * binding between a Pod and Persistent Volume
+        * Pod request the Volume through the PVC
+    * when created => k8s creates/matches it with a PersistentVolume
+        * `StorageClass` allows for dynamic provisioning of Persistent Volumes
+            * abstracts underlying storage provider
+                * example: cloud provider
+            * bind to PVC with `storageClassName`
+    * StatefulSet
+        * stable Pod identifier is linked to a particular PVC
+        * deleted => PVC not removed
+        * re-create => PVC reattached
+            * no data lost
+        * `volumeClaimTemplates` ~ Pod template in Deployment
+            * each Pod will have a PVC created based on this template
+            * PVC name: {pvc-name}-{pod-name}
+                * example: postgres-pvc-postgres-0
+    * PV vs PVc
+        * PVs are resources in the cluster
+        * PVCs are requests for those resources and also act as claim checks to the resource
+* `EmptyDir`
+    * allocated on space from the node’s boot disk
+        * node becomes unhealthy => all data is lost
+        * Pod is deleted or moved to another node => cannot access data
+    * use case: share data between containers in the same Pod
+        * pods can have multiple containers
+            * `emptyDir` mounts can be shared between them
+        * example
+            1. on-disk cache
+            1. init container setup steps for the main container